hschwentner/hschwentner.io/index.md

 When people ask me for a short CV, the following is what I write.
 And here is a high-resolution [profile picture](images/HenningSchwentner251.jpg).

 > “Henning loves programming in high quality.
 He lives this passion as coder, coach, and consultant at WPS – Workplace Solutions.
-There he helps teams to structure their monoliths or to build new systems from the beginning with a sustainable architecture.
-Microservices or self-contained systems are often the result.
-Henning is author of *Domain Storytelling* (published by Addison-Wesley), and the LeasingNinja.io as well as translator of *Domain-Driven Design kompakt* (published by dpunkt).”
+There he helps teams to restructure their monoliths or to build new systems from the beginning with a sustainable architecture.
+Henning is author of *Domain Storytelling* (Addison-Wesley, 2022), *Domain-Driven Transformation* (dpunkt, 2023), and the LeasingNinja.io.”

 ## WPS